jcoliz/AzDevice.IoTHubWorker/docs/RunOnRPi.md

 ![](./images/iot-explorer-6.png)

-If you're impatient, you can tune how often telemetry is sent up by jumping over to the `Properties (writable)` screen for the `TelemtryPeriod` property.
+If you're impatient, you can tune how often telemetry is sent up by jumping over to the `Properties (writable)` screen for the `TelemetryPeriod` property.
 Enter something like `PT1S` to send telemetry every second.

 ### Device Information